tristandc.com

 10. Landing Fees

 No visas are required.
 All visitors must hold a valid passport and obtain permission to land by having a landing stamp inserted in their passport.
 (Landing stamps may also be issued to passengers and crew not intending to go ashore, but who wish their travel document to be endorsed as a souvenir of the visit).
-Current landing stamp charges are:
+Current landing charges are:

-for environmental and wildlife conservation reasons).
+(*Inaccessible Island is a World Heritage Site, and landings are restricted for environmental and wildlife conservation reasons).

 11. Medical Insurance & Waivers